The Safe Days To Have Sex To Avoid Pregnancy, According To Science

 Ann Mullen, director of health education at Cycle Technologies and the creator of the Dot App, also suggested talking to your partner before having sex and coming up with a game plan together.
 "It may sound unromantic, but planning ahead is a good idea," Mullen previously told Elite Daily.
 "If you both know what the method is going to be, then your expectations are in line with each other, which contributes to lowering the risk of an unplanned pregnancy."

-Because monitoring your cycle has a lower efficiency rate and in no way prevents against STIs, consider using this method in tandem with condoms or another form of birth control.
+Because monitoring your cycle is not highly effective and in no way prevents against STIs, consider using this method in tandem with condoms or another form of birth control.
 Additionally, when choosing your preferred form of contraceptive, make sure to consult your doctor, who can also better help you to understand how to track your cycle.
 Remember: Everybody — and every body — is different.
 Use the method that works best for you and yours.

 This article was originally published on